 THC has been shown to affect the hippocampus and orbitofrontal cortex - areas of the brain that control memory creation and attention.
 THC also disrupts the function of the cerebellum and basal ganglia, adversely affecting balance, posture, coordination, and reaction time, which can make it unsafe for a person using marijuana to drive a car, operate heavy machinery, or engage in sports or other potentially dangerous physical activities.

 THC also stimulates certain cannabinoid receptors that increase the release of dopamine, a neurotransmitter related to feelings of pleasure.
 This effect, common to many drugs of misuse (including heroin, cocaine, amphetamine, and nicotine), may be the basis of its reinforcing properties and its recreational use.
-The effect is reversed by naloxone, suggesting an opioid link.
+The effect is reversed by naloxone, a drug that blocks the action of opiates; this suggests a link with the opioid system.

-People use marijuana to achieve the feeling of elation (a high), giddiness, and relaxation.
+People use marijuana to achieve a feeling of elation (a high), giddiness, and relaxation.
 Marijuana also produces sensory perception changes; colors may seem brighter, music more vivid, and emotions more profound.

 When cannabis is consumed for recreational purposes, the following effects are possible:

-- Alteration in mood - some may experience euphoria, become more animated, while others enter a state of relaxation
+- Alteration in mood - some may experience euphoria or become more animated, while others enter a state of relaxation.

 Depending on the length and amount of use, cannabis can still be detected in the urine for several months after its last use.